Phaze1D/Udacity-Fullstack-Projects/TournamentProject/README.md

 # Tournament Project
 > Udacity Fullstack Nanodegree Project 4

-This project is a TDD (Test Driven development) where I was given a test file, and I had to create a PostgreSQL database and raw SQL queries that passed all the required tests.
+This project is a TDD (Test Driven Development) project, where I was given a test file, and I had to create a PostgreSQL database and raw SQL queries that passed all the required tests.
 The queries that I had to create were INSERT, UPDATE, DELETE, JOIN, SELECT.
 The database consists of 2 tables (players, matches) and 1 view (standings).
 The tests can be found in the  [tournament_test.py](vagrant/tournament/tournament_test.py) file.

 ## Database Structure